typelevel/cats/docs/src/main/mdoc/datatypes/writer.md

 The example showed in here is taken from the [Rosetta Code site](https://rosettacode.org/wiki/Monads/Writer_monad).
-It simply applies a bunch of math operations, logging each one of them.
+It simply applies a bunch of Math operations, logging each one of them.

 ```scala mdoc:silent:reset
 import cats.data.Writer